 14. Try to add a bit of leisure time

 Business travelers might have noticed the rise of bleisure: a combo of business and leisure time.
-You can also focus on relaxing and enjoying the new culture you find yourself in, while also traveling for work.
+You can also focus on relaxing and enjoying the new culture you find yourself in, while also travelling for work.

 15. Don’t forget about your health